Garage floor coating for better looks and extreme durability

 Garage paint application for non-professionals

 If you wish to decrease the costs of new garage floor coating, it is possible to apply it yourself.
-There are several one pot DIY products on the market; both epoxies and PU paints.
+There are several one pot DIY garage floor epoxy products on the market; both epoxies and PU paints.
 They are user friendly, rather simple to apply and usually non-toxic.
 What’s more, they are easy to get; just drive to the nearest hardware shop and you’ll have one.
+For a problem-free and effective concrete resurfacing job however, we do recommend a professional.